billylin57/billylin57.github.io/_pages/cv.md

 ======
 * Vice President of Business Partnerships at Berkeley Model United Nations
   * Manage the business partnerships of the 90 person club that holds an annual conference with over 2000 attendees
-  * Communicate frequently with Marriott Hotels, Pronto Transporation, National Council on U.S.-Arab Relations, United Airlines to manage conference duties and discounts for our delegates
+  * Communicate frequently with Marriott Hotels, Pronto Transporation, National Council on U.S.-Arab Relations, United Airlines, and more to manage conference duties and discounts for our delegates